rolling-scopes-school/tasks/tasks/train-a/readme.md

 ### Currency

 Server saves only the number for the price.
-Frontend can be configured for whatever price you want.
+Frontend can be configured for whatever currency you want.

 ## Assessment